 A ticketed reception with Harjo will be held from 5:00–6:30 pm in the Academy’s James Watrous Gallery on the third floor of Overture Center for the Arts prior to the reading.
-Tickets for the reception are $25 ($20 for Academy members) and space is limited.
-Reception attendees will meet Harjo, view works by Navajo artist Dakota Mace, and enjoy light hors d’oeuvres and a cash bar.
+Tickets for the reception are $75 ($50 for Academy members) and space is limited.
+Reception attendees will have an opporutnity to meet Harjo, will secure reserved seats for the evening converation, view works by Navajo artist Dakota Mace, and enjoy light hors d’oeuvres and a cash bar.

 This event is part of the Wisconsin Academy's 150th Anniversary celebration.
 Thanks to the following 150th Anniversary sponsors and partners for their support: